There’s no one-size-fits-all when it comes to SDR compensation plans.

 Consider customizing inbound vs. outbound lead qualification to your team’s needs and preferences.
 Doing just that will help you to incentivize accordingly.

-Likewise, for those new to the team, compensate for the average ramp-up period of three months with the same payout per meeting with a lower target percentage.
+Likewise, for SDR in ramp-up, compensate with the same payout per meeting with a lower target percentage for the first three months.
 This specific adjustment can bolster the SDR’s confidence and encourage future excellence within their role.

 Any strong SDR compensation plan must take goal progression and ratcheting into account if the company is to boost and scale growth.
 The target pay mix, a combination of base and variable compensation, supports the points above.

 Of course, as your company and its team are unique, you’ll have to experiment a bit before you hit that sweet spot.
 A compensation plan must balance motivational components as well.
 Quarterly performance or overachievement bonuses, may help high, low, and average performers stay engaged throughout the year.

 A minimum performance level will keep representatives motivated, regardless if it has been a bad month or after a quota ratchet